NickBosenko/SnapTransfer/README.md

 1. Download and extract the archive
 2. Run `SnapTransfer.exe`
 3. Your browser will open automatically with a local address (e.g. `http://192.168.0.36:8000`)
-4. On your phone, connect to the **same Wi-Fi** and open the same address in Chrome or Safari
+4. On your phone / any other device, connect to the **same Wi-Fi** and open the same address in Chrome or Safari
-5. Upload or download photos easily between devices
+5. Upload or download files easily between devices

 ## 📁 Where are files stored?

-All uploaded files are saved in the `uploads/` folder created next to the `.exe` file.
+All uploaded files are saved in the `uploads/` folder created next to the `.exe` file on your pc.

 You can reopen the program later and continue working with the same files.